GregRos/Patchwork/README.md

 ### Assemblies
 1. Multi-module assemblies won't work properly (either as patches or patch targets).
 Note that few IDEs (if any) can naturally produce such assemblies, though they can be the result of tools such as ILMerge.
-2. Inter-dependencies between multiple patch assemblies will most likely work, but they haven't been sufficiently tested.
+2. Inter-dependencies between multiple patch assemblies haven't been tested.

 ### Members
 2. You can't add new constructors or finalizers to existing types.